vengi-voxel/vengi/docs/Configuration.md

 one will take precendence over the one the is found in the configuration file.
 Next is the configuration file - this one will take precendence over the default settings that are specified in the code.

 The environment variable can be either lower case or upper case.
-For example it will work if you have `CL_WIDTH` or `cl_width` exported.
+For example it will work if you have `CL_GAMMA` or `cl_gamma` exported.
 The lower case variant has the higher priority.

 ### Commandline